cms-tau-pog/TauTriggerSFs/README.md

 # Checkout Instructions

-For the current best tau trigger scale factors for 2017 data and MC do (this is a test branch for ReMiniaod)
+For the current best tau trigger scale factors for 2017 data and MC do:
 ```
-git clone -b tauTriggers2017_reMiniaod_test git@github.com:truggles/TauTriggerSFs2017.git TauTriggerSFs2017
+git clone -b final_2017_MCv2 git@github.com:truggles/TauTriggerSFs.git TauAnalysisTools
 ```
 The c++ interface require you to scram b after checkout.
+If you do not place the code in the above hierarchy within CMSSW the python paths are not guaranteed to work.

 # Tau Trigger Scale Factor Tool for 2017 Data & MC

-Tau trigger SFs can be derived from the root file containing the pT dependent efficiency curves for the 3 provided trigger combinations (data/tauTriggerEfficiencies2017.root) :
+Tau trigger SFs can be derived from the root file containing the pT dependent efficiency curves for the 3 provided trigger combinations `data/tauTriggerEfficiencies2017.root` :
    * Mu+Tau Cross Trigger:
       * HLT_IsoMu20_eta2p1_LooseChargedIsoPFTau27_eta2p1_CrossL1
    * Elec+Tau Cross Trigger: